sanskrit-lexicon-scans/bhattikavya/README.md

 license: https://creativecommons.org/publicdomain/mark/1.0/

 PDF title: Bhatti kavya; a poem on the actions of Rama
-           With the commentaries of Jayamangala and Bharatamallika
+           With the commentaries of Jayamangala and Bharatamallika, 1828

 ## app1
 Provides access to pages based on 2 numbers: